What Is A Breast Lift?

-The best candidates for breast lift are women whose breasts meet some or all of the following conditions:
+Candidates must have breasts that meet some or all of the following conditions:

 - Breasts have lost shape or volume

-- Breasts are flat, elongated, or pendulous (hanging)
+- Flat, elongated, or pendulous (hanging) breasts

 - One breast is lower than the other

 There are several types of incision methods that can be used when performing a breast lift.
 The technique a surgeon chooses depends on the patient’s breast size, shape, and the degree of sagging.
 Additionally, the size and position of the areolas will need to be considered as well as the amount of excess skin and skin quality.

 There are three common incision types to use during a breast lift.
 The first includes two rings around the areola in a doughnut shape.
 Dr. Rhee recommends this technique for a small-incision mastopexy and patients with small breasts and minimal sagging.
 The second type is around the areola and down to the breast crease which produces a lollipop shape.
 Finally, if you add an additional half-moon incision along the breast crease to the lollipop incision it is considered an anchor shaped incision.

 A mastopexy may be performed in a hospital, an outpatient surgery center or a surgeon’s office-based facility.
 It is usually done on an outpatient basis under general anesthesia and lasts from 1 ½ to 3 ½ hours.

 In all cases, breast lift surgery begins with administration of anesthesia or IV sedation.
 Dr. Rhee will make the necessary incisions, and then lifts and reshapes the breast tissue into its new, rejuvenated contour.
 Dr. Rhee will move the nipple and areola higher on the breast and remove extra skin around the perimeter if the areola is enlarged.
 Finally, she will trim the excess breast skin that is a result of poor elasticity.